fredgibbs/fredgibbs.github.io/courses/metaphor-of-plague/schedule.md

 3: [Return of the ‘White Plague’: Fears over the Rise of ‘Incurable’ TB](http://www.cnn.com/2014/05/28/health/return-white-plague-incurable-tb/index.html).

 # 1918 Influenza
+6: Jeffery K. Taubenberger and David M. Morens, “1918 Influenza: The Mother of All Pandemics,” 69–79.
-6: Visit [http://www.loc.gov/rr/news/topics/pandemic.html]().
+8: Visit [http://www.loc.gov/rr/news/topics/pandemic.html]().
 Follow their search strategies and report on how the flu pandemic is discussed.
-8: historical analysis
-10: Jeffery K. Taubenberger and David M. Morens, “1918 Influenza: The Mother of All Pandemics,” 69–79.
+10: DUE: essay on New Mexico newspapers and influenza.

 # AIDS
 13: Susan Sontag, _Illness as Metaphor_, 3-49.